 Prof. Sanchez has assisted numerous firms in defining and implementing modularity strategies in a variety of industries, including Philips, General Electric, Mercedes, Chrysler, Nissan, Agilent, and others.

 Prof. Dr. Ulrich Hackenberg was born in Herne (North Rhine-Westphalia).After studying mechanical engineering at RWTH Aachen University, Ulrich Hackenberg was active as an assistant at the Automotive Institute from 1978 until 1985.
 Gained his doctorate in 1985 on the stability behavior of the “driver-motorcycle-road” system.In 1985 Prof. Dr. Hackenberg joined AUDI AG, where in 1989 he was put in charge of Concept Definition and later took over the technical project management of the entire product range.This included the models Audi 80, A3, A4, A6, A8, TT and A2, as well as numerous concept studies and show cars, the technical conception of the platform strategy and the development of a simultaneous-engineering structure.

-Board Member of Product Development at Volkswagen and responsible for all technical development at the Wolfsburg Headquarters until end 2015 and a Golf enthusiast of the first hour.
+Board Member of Product Development at Volkswagen and responsible for all technical development at the Wolfsburg Headquarters until end 2015.

 Hackenberg was responsible for implementing designs such as the automaker’s current MQB global architecture and cars such as the A3, A4, A6, A8 and TT and responsible for the modular toolkit system.
 Ulrich Hackenberg invented this Modularization concept already in the early nineties at Audi.
 Today, the entire Volkswagen Group profits from this Modular strategy.